AshishRanjanMCA/DevSecOps-Project/03-deploy-step/README.md

-# Deployment Stage – Kubernetes
+# Deployment Step – Kubernetes

 ## Purpose
-This stage is responsible for deploying the application into a Kubernetes cluster in a secure and automated manner.
+This step is responsible for deploying the application into a Kubernetes cluster in a secure and automated manner.

 ## Kubernetes Cluster